openbermuda/karmapi/docs/nodice/inertia.rst

 supported, which in any plane just has to increase as r increases, so amplitude dropping as 1/r.

-Any obsemver is just a point on the surface of the sphere equidistant from the body.
+Any observer is just a point on the surface of the sphere equidistant from the body.
 Observers nearby will see a very similar picture, since the wave is moving smoothly.